- Capacity: Guests: 2000

-- Spaces: Apartment 1A, Cupola Room, King’s Drawing Room, King’s Gallery, Privy Chamber, Terrace, The Orangery, The Queen’s Gallery, The State Apartments, The Sunken Garden
+- Spaces: Cupola Room, King’s Drawing Room, King’s Gallery, Privy Chamber, Terrace, The Orangery, The Queen’s Gallery, The State Apartments, The Sunken Garden

 - Facilities: Disabled Access (The Orangery Only), Gardens, Security, Taxi Marshal, Wedding License

-- Events: Balls, Dinners, Lunches, Marquee Events, Meetings, Reception Events, Receptions, Weddings
+- Events: Birthdays, Fashion Shows, Gala Dinners, Meetings, Reception Events, Receptions, Summer Parties, Weddings

-- Decor: Classic, English Baroque, Georgian Interior, Queen Anne Architecture
+- Decor: Antique Furnishings, Beautiful Chandeliers, Classic, English Baroque, Fireplaces, Georgian Interior, Gold, Lavish, Luxurious, Queen Anne Architecture, Regal

 - Availability: All Year Round